 COUNTRY DESCRIPTION: The Sultanate of Oman, a land of great natural beauty on the southeast corner of the Arabian Peninsula, has a long and proud heritage.
 Oman has seen rapid economic and social development in the past four decades.
 A monarchy governed by Sultan Qaboos bin Said, the country has a bicameral representative body (the lower house of which is directly elected), which provides the government with advice and is empowered to draft and review legislation.
 While Oman is traditionally Islamic and Islam is the state religion, Omanis have for centuries lived with people of other faiths.
 Non-Muslims are free to worship at churches and temples built on land donated by the Sultan.
 The economy is largely dependent on the production and export of oil and natural gas, but is becoming increasingly diversified.
 Excellent tourist facilities are available in the major cities of Muscat, Salalah, Sohar, and Nizwa, and can increasingly be found elsewhere in the country.
-Travelers may visit the Sultanate's tourism web site or read the Department of State Background Notes on Oman for additional information.
+Travelers may visit the Sultanate's tourism web site or read the Department of State Fact Sheet on Oman for additional information.

 U.S. Embassy Muscat